scds/github-pages/lessons/lesson2.md

 - Set your repository visibility to public.
   - If you have a free GitHub account, you can only create a GitHub Pages website in a public repository.
 You can read more about it [here](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).
 - Check the box to **Initialize this repository with a README**
   - Your README file is a plain text file (same as a .txt file) that typically contains descriptive information about your repository (Who made it?
 What does it contain?
 What is it for?, etc.).
 The ```.md``` extension indicates to GitHub that this is a Markdown file (sounds familiar!)
-One of the nice features of markdown files is that they are readable by almost any applications (and humans), since they are mostly just plain text files.
+One of the nice features of markdown files is that they are readable by almost any application (and humans), since they are mostly just plain text files.

 - Click the **Create repository** button